 Wheels fixed route service runs 365 days a year.
-On an average weekday, the Authority's fixed route fleet carries an average of 5,010 passengers.
-After several years of ridership decline, in FY 2019 ridership increased by 7.2%; however, while ridership was up for the first three quarters of FY20 the COVID 19 pandemic had a large impact on ridership and the year ended with a decrease over the prior year of 15.3%.
+On an average weekday, the Authority's fixed route fleet carries an average of 1,322 passengers.
+After several years of ridership decline, in FY 2019 ridership increased by 7.2%; however, while ridership was up for the first three quarters of FY20 the COVID 19 pandemic had a large impact on ridership and the year ended with a decrease over the prior year of 15.3%, FY21 saw an entire year of operating under COVID conditions and ridership declined another 70.1% over FY20 levels.

 LAVTA's Rapid service, launched in January 2011 features 15-minute service on major arterials throughout the Tri-Valley offering a connection to every BART Train.
 The primary goal of the service is to connect major Tri-Valley employment, retail, medical, and civic locations with fast, frequent bus service, including the BART system.
 The Rapid features limited bus stops, transit signal priority, improved bus stop amenities including real-time arrival signs, hybrid technology buses, and unique branding.
-With the pandemic-related decrease in ridership this service was changed to 30-minute service for the last quarter of FY20.
+With the pandemic-related decrease in ridership this service was changed to 30-minute service for the last quarter of FY20 and continued through FY21.

-The Authority's fixed route service is supplemented by Dial-A-Ride paratransit service, which transported 36,002 mobility-impaired patrons in FY2020 on approved vehicles provided by the contracted paratransit provider.
+The Authority's fixed route service is supplemented by Dial-A-Ride paratransit service, which transported 14,960 mobility-impaired patrons in FY2021 on approved vehicles provided by the contracted paratransit provider.
 While the number of paratransit passengers decreased during the period from FY09 to FY12, the number of passengers increased significantly between FY13-FY16.
 To manage the demand, the Authority has focused on improved information and education on transportation options, including the fixed route system, parataxi and GoDublin/GoTri-Valley programs, as well as productivity and eligibility policies.
 As anticipated, there was a decrease in trips between FY16 and 17, and another decrease between FY17 and FY18, and a further decrease in both FY18 and again in FY19.
-FY20 saw a significant decrease but primarily due to the COVID-19 Pandemic and the demand being for essential trips only.
+FY20, and FY21 saw a significant decrease but primarily due to the COVID-19 Pandemic and the demand being for essential trips only.

 The August 2016 bus system redesign shifted unproductive fixed route resources away from low-ridership areas and boosted frequency on major arterials.
 This left places in the Wheels service area without fixed route service.
-In order to continue to provide residents with a transportation option, LAVTA staff engaged in a pilot partnership with Transportation Network Companies (Uber, Lyft and De Soto Cab) to provide discounted service in the City of Dublin that is named GoDublin.
-In FY20 this was expanded to include all areas of the Tri-Valley.
+In order to continue to provide residents with a transportation option, LAVTA staff engaged in a pilot partnership with Transportation Network Companies (Uber, and Lyft) to provide discounted service in the City of Dublin that is named GoDublin.
+In FY20 this was expanded to include all areas of the Tri-Valley and rebranded as GoTriValley.